maurobernardi/maurobernardi/README.md

 ## Welcome to Mauro Bernardi's profile!

 - 🔭 I’m currently working on variational methods for fast high dimensional Bayesian model selection with Luca Maestrini and Giulia Livieri.
+- 💬 Ask me about anything, I am happy to help
+- 📫 How to reach me: mauro.bernardi@unipd.it

 <!--
 **maurobernardi/maurobernardi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.